Shoulder Pain in Senior Project Managers from Desk and Client Work

 This article is for educational purposes only and does not replace consultation with a licensed healthcare professional.

-Always seek professional medical advice for diagnosis and treatment of hand or wrist arthritis.
+Always seek medical advice for arthritis diagnosis and treatment.

 Supplements such as Regenerix Gold should be used as part of a balanced diet and healthy lifestyle.